lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 records.

-In order to achieve high-performance, the library breaks down the topology in tasks (instances of `StreamTask`) using the number of input topics partitions.
+In order to achieve high-performance, the library breaks down the topology in tasks (instances of `StreamTask`) using a number of input topics partitions.

 The number of tasks is fixed and the assignment of partitions to tasks never changes.
-That simplifies the job of the library since no coordination is needed to work on these tasks.
+That simplifies the job of the library – no coordination is needed to work on these tasks.

 The actual work is done by threads (instances of `StreamThread`).
 Each thread is